 Inositol has been studied in direct comparison with metformin in insulin-resistant women.

 Both metformin and myo-inositol had similar positive effects on insulin levels, fasting blood sugar, and hormone levels associated with PCOS.

 Another study found that inositol was more beneficial than metformin at reducing high testosterone in women with PCOS, which is often the culprit behind irregular menstrual cycles and infertility.

-You can find inositol in different blends (e.g. a mix of D-chiro and myo-inositol), dosages, and forms, including powders and capsules for use as a natural metformin alternative.
+You can find inositol in different blends (e.g. a mix of D-chiro and myo-inositol), dosages, and forms, including powders and capsules for use as a natural metformin substitute.